Moreover, in this article I’m going to do a manual investigation of the Daniel Wellington account to find answers to these questions:

 500K in 6 months with Influence marketing

 The effect of great influencer marketing is cumulative.
-So DW gained 350K followers in 9 months – from 150K to 500K followers!
+So DW gained 350K followers in 9 months — from 150K to 500K followers!
 And another half a million was gained in 6 months.
-What speed, and what a strategy.
-It was more than 400 micro- and mid-influencers’ posts with DW mentions on Instagram.
+What a speed, and what a strategy.
+There were more than 400 micro- and mid-influencers’ posts with DW mentions on Instagram.

 Pinterest — Instagram promotion strategy